The BEST 3 Winter Wedding Decor Ideas

 A common complaint for winter wedding decor is that you’re limited to snowflakes and silver.
 While we are loving the silvery green in the leaves here, the pretty peach and gold tones offer a warming touch.

-Pale peach and pink tones will keep your colour palette more muted, using wooden logs and rustic boxes to provide warmer tones and charm.
+Pale peach and pink tones will keep your colour palette more muted.
+Use wooden logs and rustic boxes to provide warmer natural tones.

 For more peachy perfection, this peach Pimm’s and peonies wedding theme edit is calling your name!